countpauper/countpauper/Angel/Design/Language Design.md

 ## Variables

-Variables are preceded with `$` to distinguish them from axioms, which serve as a sort of enums that are true as soon as they are used once.
+Variables are preceded with `$` to distinguish them from axioms.
 Requiring the first letter to be a capital, like prolog, wouldn't work with unicode as not all languages have capitals and it would be very difficult to define in a regular expression.

 ## Anonymous variable
 The anonymous variable, `_` in python and prolog, is instead simply defined as `$`.
 Any match assigned to this variable is immediately discarded and not instantiated in subsequent statements.

-## Clauses with variable arguments
+## Clauses with variables as arguments
 These define a generic case.
 The variables have the scope of that clause.
-When matching the query, the instantiation is added to the hypothesis and while matching the other predicates in that clause it will be used to substitute variable predicates.
+When matching the query, the instantiation is added to the hypothesis and while matching the antecadent predicates in that clause it will be used to substitute variable predicates.
 ```
 cat($X): hairy($X)